BenChirlinn/tahoe-portfolio/README.md

 Images are loaded either view `url-loader` (attempting to inline them) or `file-loader`.

-### Core Images
+### Sprite Images

-Core images are fundamental to the application's appearance.
-Webpack will attempt to inline any images placed in the `images/core` directory.
+Sprite images are fundamental to the application's appearance.
+Webpack will attempt to inline any images placed in the `images/sprites` directory.
 Depending on their size they may be so encoded.
 Regardless their filenames will include a hash afterwards.

 ### Social Images